suprabhatrijal/dbms_proj/README.md

 # GradeBook

-# This repo contains the project work for the Database Systems course
+# This repo contains the project work for the Database Systems course for Group 18

 # About the files and folders in this repository: